Verschuur95/BIMP_SegmentationInterpolation/README.md

 ![dHCPpipeline_nomotion](dHCPpipeline_nomotion.png)

 Figure 1: Segmentation of a scan without motion artifacts using dHCP structural pipeline.
+Please note that color coding is different from figures in the main document.

 ![dHCPpipeline_motion](dHCPpipeline_motion.png)

 Figure 2: Segmentation of a scan with motion artifacts using dHCP structural pipeline.
 Slices with motion artifacts are marked with a white asterisk.
 Segmentation errors caused by motion are similar in both techniques (see Figure 4 of main document for comparison).
+Please note that color coding is different from figures in the main document.

 # Part 2 - alternative interpolation techniques
 Instead of interpolating T2-weighted images, followed by segmentation (as proposed in the paper), it may be more appropriate to directly interpolate the segmentation images.
 In this supplemental data we show a preliminary visual assessment of two segmentation-interpolation methods, compared to the original segmentation and results from the proposed method in this paper.